HopperLogger/mpv-frame-interpolator/DOCS/man/options.rst

 ``--force-render``
     Forces mpv to always render frames regardless of the visibility of the window.
-Currently only affects X11 and Wayland VOs since they are the only ones that have this optimization (i.e. everything else always renders regardless of visibility).
+Currently only affects X11, Wayland and macvk VOs since they are the only ones that have this optimization (i.e. everything else always renders regardless of visibility).

-``--force-window-position``
+``--force-window-position=<yes|no>``
-    Forcefully move mpv's video output window to default location whenever there is a change in video parameters, video stream or file.
-This used to be the default behavior.
-Currently only affects X11, macvk and SDL VOs.
+    Controls whether the window is moved back to its initial position after an automatic resize due to video stream size changes (see ``--auto-window-resize``).
+When disabled, the window preserves its current position and only resizes to match the new video size.
+When enabled, the window is repositioned to the initial location set by ``--geometry``, or the center of the screen if no geometry is specified.
+Currently only affects Windows, X11, macvk and SDL VOs. (default: no)

 ``--auto-window-resize=<yes|no>``
     By default, mpv will automatically resize itself if the video's size changes